Skip to main content

 This unit is for calculating and performing arithmetic and logical operations in computers.

-Arithmetic operations like addition, subtraction, multiplication, or division, and logical operations like and, or, less than, greater than, etc.
+Arithmetic operations include addition, subtraction, multiplication, or division, and logical operations like and, or, less than, greater than, etc.

 External Components